-- As the name suggests, all the transactions recorded in this account are “suspense” for the accountant and hence we need to gather more information about the nature of these transactions so as to move them in their correct accounts.
+- As the name suggests, all the transactions recorded in this account are “suspense” for the accountant, and hence we need to gather more information about the nature of these transactions to move them in their correct accounts.

-- It is very important to understand that all the transactions are temporarily recorded in this account and although there is no standard amount of time set by regulatory authorities for clearing out a suspense account we should move all the transactions in their correct accounts as soon as we can ascertain their correct nature.
+- It is vital to understand that all the transactions are temporarily recorded in this account.
+Although there is no standard amount of time set by regulatory authorities for clearing out this account, we should move all the transactions in their correct accounts as soon as we can ascertain their exact nature.

-- This account is not meant to manipulate the books of account rather it is used to give some leeway to the accountant to find the correct nature of some transactions so as to make the ledger books more robust.
+- This account is not meant to manipulate the books of account.
+Instead, it is used to give some leeway to the accountant to find the true nature of some transactions to make the ledger books more robust.

 Suspense Account Examples

 An accountant was asked to record a few journal entries written by the finance head of a large corporation.
-There was one transaction whose nature could not be ascertained at the time of recording and in order to complete the assignment by the deadline, the accountant recorded the “unclassified” amount in the general ledger suspense account.
+There was one transaction whose nature could not be ascertained at the time of recording.
+To complete the assignment by the deadline, the accountant recorded the “unclassified” amount in the general ledger suspense account.

-He will move the amount from the Suspense account to the appropriate account as soon as he will get more information about the nature of the transaction and hence suspense account helped him to keep the transaction into books of accounts and at the same time, deter him from putting it under the wrong category.
+He will move the amount from the Suspense account to the appropriate account as soon as he gets more information about the nature of the transaction.
+Hence this account helped him to keep the transaction into books of accounts and, at the same time, deter him from putting it under the wrong category.